JohnCoker/pictureframe/config/README.md

 It is assumed that nothing irretrievable is located on the server pictures directory and the server is not accessible on a public network.
 If either of these assumptions is false you may not want to use this program, at least not without taking further measures to secure it.

+If you do secure this, make sure the `.pictureframe` directory in the pictures directory exists and is writable to the user running the server process so that the sequence and history files can be written.